 One response is that cases such as Dretske’s do not count against J, but rather against the following principle (of the transmissibility of evidence):

-E: If e is evidence for p, and p entails q, then e is evidence for q.
+- If e is evidence for p, and p entails q, then e is evidence for q.

 Even if we reject this principle, it does not follow that justification is not closed under entailment, as Peter Klein (1981) pointed out.
-Arguably, for justification closure, all that is necessary is that when, given all of our relevant evidence e, we are justified in believing p, we also have sufficient justification for believing each of p's consequences.
-Our justification for p's consequences need not be e.
+Arguably, for justification closure, all that is necessary is that when, given all of our relevant evidence e, we are justified in believing p, we also have sufficient justification for believing each of p’s consequences.
+Our justification for p’s consequences need not be e.
 Instead, it might be p itself, which is, after all, a justified belief.
 And since p entails its consequences, it is sufficient to justify them.
 Moreover, any good evidence we have against a consequence of p counts against p itself, preventing us from being justified in believing p in the first place, so if we are justified in believing p, considering all our evidence, pro and con, we will not have overwhelming evidence against propositions entailed by p.
 (A similar move could be defended against the tracking theorists when they deny the closure of knowledge: if we track p, and believe q by deducing it from p, then we track q if we take p as our basis for believing q.)
 Looked at in this way, J seems plausible.
 (There is a substantial literature on the transmissibility of evidence and its failure; see, for example, Crispin Wright (1985) and Martin Davies (1998).

 Some final observations can be made using Roderick Firth’s (1978) distinction between propositional and doxastic justification.
 Proposition p has propositional justification for S if and only if, given the grounds S possesses, p would count as rational.
 That p has propositional justification for S does not require that S actually base p on these grounds, or even that S believe p.
 Whether S’s belief has doxastic justification depends on S’s actual grounds for believing p: if, on these grounds, p would count as rational, then p possesses doxastic justification.
 Consider the following principles:

-JD: If p is doxastically justified for S, and p entails q, then q is doxastically justified for S.
+- If p is doxastically justified for S, and p entails q, then q is doxastically justified for S.

-JP: If p is propositionally justified for S, and p entails q, then q is propositionally justified for S.
+- If p is propositionally justified for S, and p entails q, then q is propositionally justified for S.

 Clearly JD faces two fatal objections.
 First, we might fail to believe some of the things implied by our beliefs.
 Second, we may have perfectly respectable reasons for believing something p, yet, failing to see that p entails q, we might not be aware of any grounds for believing q, or, worse, we might believe q for bogus reasons.
 But neither difficulty threatens JP.
 First, propositional justification does not entail belief.
 Second, S might be propositionally justified in believing q on the basis of p whether or not S fails to see that p entails q, and even if S believes q for bogus reasons.
 As further support for JP, we might cite the fact that, if p entails q, whatever counts against q also counts against p.

-- Alston, W., 1993, The, Reliability of Sense Perception, Ithaca: Cornell University Press.
+- Alston, W., 1993, The Reliability of Sense Perception, Ithaca: Cornell University Press.